leabs/Tree-TSAR/artists-nook.markdown

 ---
 layout: three-column
 title: Artist's Nook
-permalink: /artists-nook/
+permalink: "/artists-nook/"
-subtitle: "Some subtitle for this page."
+subtitle: Some subtitle for this page.

 ---

-More information coming soon… stay tuned!
+More information coming soon… stay tuned!!